 Our regional and international community conferences provide unique opportunities to hear directly from leading chordoma doctors and researchers, learn more about the work of the Foundation, and connect with a community of peers who share similar experiences.

-Newly diagnosed patients, chordoma survivors, and family members can connect with others in the chordoma community through a private Facebook group run by members of the chordoma community.
-Please email firstname.lastname@example.org to request access.
+Newly diagnosed chordoma patients, survivors, and family members can connect with others in a closed/private support and survivors group on Facebook that is hosted by members of the chordoma community.

 The information provided herein is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your or your loved one’s physician about any questions you have regarding your or your loved one’s medical care.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this Website.